-¶197.
-Section 5.
+- ¶193.
+Section 4.
 If any provision of this Agreement is or shall be at any time determined to be contrary to law by a court of competent jurisdiction or contrary to the regulations of Connecticut State Department of Education by a court or by said Department, such provision shall be of no binding effect and shall not be applicable or performed except to the extent permitted by law.
-All other provisions of this Agreement, however, shall remain in full force and effect.

-¶198.
-Section 6. (a) The parties recognize that the Board retains all rights it had prior to the signing of this Agreement, except as such rights, whether exercised or not, have been specifically relinquished or abridged in this Agreement.

-¶199. (b) The parties further recognize that if any provision of this Agreement is contrary to a specific practice existing prior to the date of execution of this Agreement, then the provision of this Agreement shall prevail.

-¶200. (c) This Agreement represents the complete and full understanding of the parties with respect to rates of pay, wages, hours of employment and other conditions of employment which shall prevail during the term hereof and any matters or subjects not covered herein covered have been satisfactorily adjusted, compromised or waived by the parties for the life of this Agreement.
+All other provisions of this Agreement, however, shall remain in full force and effect. - ¶194.
+Section 5. (a) The parties recognize that the Board retains all rights it had prior to the signing of this Agreement, except as such rights, whether exercised or not, have been specifically relinquished or abridged in this Agreement. - ¶195. (b) The parties further recognize that if any provision of this Agreement is contrary to a specific practice existing prior to the date of execution of this Agreement, then the provision of this Agreement shall prevail. - ¶196. (c) This Agreement represents the complete and full understanding of the parties with respect to rates of pay, wages, hours of employment and other conditions of employment which shall prevail during the term hereof and any matters or subjects not covered herein covered have been satisfactorily adjusted, compromised or waived by the parties for the life of this Agreement. - ¶197.
+Section 6.
+This Agreement constitutes the sole and complete Agreement between the parties and the provisions of this Agreement shall prevail and govern over any express contrary Board ruling or administrative regulation.
+This Agreement may be amended only by a written agreement similarly executed by the parties hereto. - ¶198.

-¶201.
 Section 7.
-This Agreement constitutes the sole and complete Agreement between the parties and the provisions of this Agreement shall prevail and govern over any express contrary Board ruling or administrative regulation.
-This Agreement may be amended only by a written agreement similarly executed by the parties hereto in accordance with the procedure of Article XVI hereof.

-¶202.
-Section 8.
 Continuing and effective from July 1, 1983, an "Emergency Expenditure Fund" has been established in each "school" to be administered by its Chief Administrator.
 During the months of October and February of each school year, the Board shall issue drafts payable to the Emergency Expenditure Fund checking account of each "school" in the amount of one-half (1/2) of the total amount due that "school's" fund as per the provisions of this section.
 The amount due to the fund in each school year shall be based on the rate of fifty cents (\$.50) per pupil for each school year based on the enrollment for that "school" as of that school year.
 The use of this fund shall be for such purposes as the purchase of special learning materials, consumables such as test tubes and batteries, special subscriptions, supplementary recreational needs, and pupil emergency materials.
-Appropriate accounting of the expenditures from the fund shall be maintained by the principal in accordance with the guidelines established by the Superintendent and the Board and issued to the principals within the system.

-¶203.
-Section 9.
-Should an Administrator complain in writing that his work required him to be in unsafe or unhealthy situations, or in violation of acceptable safety rules, the matter shall be considered immediately by his immediate superior who shall report said complaint in writing immediately to the Superintendent and the Board.
+Appropriate accounting of the expenditures from the fund shall be maintained by the principal in accordance with the guidelines established by the Superintendent and the Board and issued to the principals within the system. - ¶199.
+Section 8.
+Should an Administrator complain in writing that his/her work required him/her to be in unsafe or unhealthy situations, or in violation of acceptable safety rules, the matter shall be considered immediately by his/her immediate superior who shall report said complaint in writing immediately to the Superintendent and the Board.